nathanielkess/RxJS-If-Else/README.md

 }
 ```

-How can we branch to the else portion of this condition with the filter operator?
-You cannot, but it's okay, instead you can break the statement into multiple streams.
-One for each branch of the condition.
-Then compose them together with a `merge` operator.
+We can't branch to the else portion of this condition with the filter operator, but it's okay.
+Instead, you can break the statement into multiple streams, one for each branch of the condition then compose them together with a `merge` operator.

 ```javascript
 const somethings$ = source$